halilergul1/nlp-reco/README.md

 ## **1. Introduction**

 This document details the implementation of an NLP-powered hotel recommendation system I did.
 The solution involves extracting key topics from hotel descriptions, defining star attributes, and recommending similar hotels based on extracted information.
 The recommendation model is validated using city divergence ratio analysis.
 My approach is as follows:
-    - Retrieval stage: Retreiving top 10 similar hotels based on cosine similarity of their merged text descriptions topic embeddings.
+  - **Retrieval stage**: Retreiving top 10 similar hotels based on cosine similarity of their merged text descriptions topic embeddings.
-    - Ranking stage: Ranking these hotels based on their popularity score.
+  - **Ranking stage**: Ranking these hotels based on their popularity scores.

 ---